 Backdated test incident published to sample status page

 Important Notes Regarding Timezones

 Timezone preference does not affect API usage, Integrations, or Billing/Invoices.
-All are scheduled according to UTC timezone.
-Note that the REST API can accept time ranges in any timezone using ISO 8601 format (e.g. 2019-02-01T12:00:00-0500), and will return data for the appropriate range as UTC times which you can then localize as needed.
+These are all scheduled and reported according to UTC time.
+Note that the REST API can accept time ranges in any timezone using ISO 8601 format (e.g. 2019-02-01T12:00:00-0500), and will return data for the appropriate range as UTC times, which you can then localize as needed.